arianjafari1/arianjafari1/README.md

 - 👋 Hi, I’m @arianjafari1
 - 👀 I’m interested in web and video games development
-- 🌱 I’m currently learning Unity and Unreal Engine, as well as some JavaScript frameworks
+- 🌱 I’m currently learning Unity and Unreal Engine, as well as some JavaScript frameworks and C++
 - 💞️ I’m looking to collaborate on video game creation, website development (both front-end and back-end)
 - 📫 How to reach me email me at arian.jafari@outlook.com